 Observe Comedians…Laugh…Boost Lead Generation

 Good comedians are brilliant.
-But it doesn’t come easy to them.
+But it doesn’t come easily to them.
 Not many people know how hard they work at their craft.
 Creating great content, making a usable website and having great calls-to-action aren’t easy either.

 Anybody looking to get more leads from their website should observe comedians and study them because they are master communicators.
 Plus you get the side benefit of laughing while you’re working.